 On Thanksgiving Day, our Giving Tree will be placed in the gathering area of Church.
 As in previous years, we will assist Holy Family Home, Immaculate Mary Home, the Pajama and Book Program, Birthright, Guiding Star Ministries, the Sisters of St. Joseph at St. Joseph Villa, our Rio Bravo Mission, and the St. Vincent DePaul Society.
 New this year are Dawn's Place, a residential program for exploited women, and St. Mary's Franciscan Shelter for Homeless Families, which is currently providing housing for five families.
 Details about the work of these organizations can be found here.

 Gifts can be returned at our annual "Festival of Carols" on Sunday evening, December 20, or you can bring them to Church the weekend of December 19-20 and leave them under the tree before Mass.
 Your generosity and willingness to allow God to use you as an instrument of his mercy and love are deeply appreciated!

 Breaking Open God's Word

 Breaking Open God's Word is our weekly Scripture Study that focuses on the upcoming Sunday readings.
-This study is offered twice a week and is scheduled to begin the week of September 27.
+This study is offered twice a week.
 For details about the study and when it is being offered, please see our Adult Faith Formation page.

 Our online verison of Breaking Open God's Word is now available.
 Reflections will be published every Monday for the following Sunday readings.
 To view this week's reflection, click here.